If Hawaii's Alert Had Been Real, Could The US Have Blocked A Missile Attack?

 For Leaf, that's too slow.

-"I’m pretty sure Kim Jong-un won’t be worried or deterred by a long-term development program,” Leaf said.
+"I’m pretty sure Kim Jong Un won’t be worried or deterred by a long-term development program,” Leaf said.
 “We still need it, but it won’t complicate his calculus now.”

-What Leaf advocates is shorter-term investments, such as basing some interceptors on the islands, which might complicate North Korean decision making.
+Leaf advocates shorter-term investments, such as basing some interceptors on the islands, which might complicate North Korean decision-making.

-Despite headlines that Saturday’s false alarm sparked widespread panic, Hawaii is the one state where the general population has given the issue serious thought and treats it like a realistic threat.
+Despite headlines that Saturday’s false alarm sparked widespread panic, Hawaii is the one state where the general population has given the issue serious thought and treats it as a realistic threat.

 Last month, Hawaii residents heard the wailing of a nuclear warning siren for the first time since the Cold War.
 The different warning systems have been in the news for months, and many residents knew something was off when they did not hear the siren on Saturday.

-That is largely due to the efforts of the Hawaii Emergency Management Agency, which launched public education campaign last summer to prepare residents for the possibility of a ballistic missile strike through commercials, drills, disaster management plans and regular testing.
+That is largely due to the efforts of the Hawaii Emergency Management Agency, which launched a public education campaign last summer to prepare residents for the possibility of a ballistic missile strike through commercials, drills, disaster management plans, and regular testing.

 A single 150-kiloton weapon detonated over Pearl Harbor on the main island of Oahu could kill 18,000 people and injure 50,000 to 120,000 others, according to the agency.